-- Prepare and present 3-6 and K-6 assemblies and parliament sessions. - Participate in K-2 assemblies during Terms 1-4. - Prepare portfolio activities and present speeches at assemblies. - Escort visitors around the school. - Show leadership and model appropriate behaviour within the Minister body. - Support class teachers to run assemblies. - Consistently demonstrate/ uphold the school values and 3Rs at in-school and out of school events. - Mentor the incoming Minister team during Term 4.
+- Prepare and present 3-6 and K-6 assemblies and parliament sessions. - Participate in K-2 assemblies during Terms 1-4 as required. - Prepare portfolio activities and present speeches at assemblies. - Escort visitors around the school. - Show leadership and model appropriate behaviour within the Minister body. - Support class teachers to run assemblies. - Consistently demonstrate/uphold the school values and 3Rs at in-school and out of school events. - Mentor the incoming Minister team during Term 4.

-The Student Parliament Minister election/selection process has the following steps:
+The Student Parliament Minister election/selection process has the following steps.

-Week 5 Term 4 (Tuesday - Session 1): Students complete self-nomination forms in class for application for Minister positions for the following year.
+Week 5 Term 4 (Day 1 - Session 1): Students complete self-nomination forms in class for application for Minister positions for the following year.
 The forms are signed by a student supporter and the classroom teacher.
-The forms are given to the Stage 3 assistant principal when completed and signed by all parties.
+The forms are given to the Stage 3 Assistant Principal when completed and signed by all parties.
 Late forms handed in after lunch (first break) will not be accepted.

-Week 5 Term 4 (Tuesday - 12:30 pm - 1:30 pm): A panel comprised of the Principal (or delegate), the Stage 3 assistant principal and one or more other designated staff members will meet to select 16 candidates to proceed to the speeches.
+Week 5 Term 4 (Day 1 - 12:30 pm - 1:30 pm): A panel comprised of the Principal (or delegate), the Stage 3 Assistant Principal and one or more other designated staff members will meet to select 16 candidates to proceed to the speeches.
 More or less than 16 candidates can be selected at the panel's discretion.

-Week 5 Term 4 (Tuesday - Session 3): The Minister candidates are announced by the Principal.
+Week 5 Term 4 (Day 1 - Session 3): The Minister candidates are announced by the Principal.
 The candidates start to create their posters.
-The Stage 3 assistant principal or a designated member of staff will supervise the candidates.
+The Stage 3 Assistant Principal or a designated member of staff will supervise the candidates.
 The posters are a set proforma and must be completed at school.
 Photos of the candidates are included.
 These will be provided.
 Posters are displayed in the COLA from the beginning of the following day.

-Week 5 Term 4 (Wednesday - Session 1): The Candidates finish their posters.
-Upon completion (as a group), students stick their poster up in the COLA.
+Week 5 Term 4 (Day 2 - Session 1): The Candidates stick their poster up in the COLA.
 The order of the posters under the COLA will be determined by names drawn from a hat.
 This will be the same order as the speeches.
 The candidates will then start to write their speeches.
-The Stage 3 assistant principal or a designated member of staff will supervise the candidates.
+The Stage 3 Assistant Principal or a designated member of staff will supervise the candidates.

-- The following criteria for the speeches must be adhered to: - Speeches are to be written at school during the supervised session - Speeches are to be written on paper provided by the school - Speeches are to be written by the individual student candidate without parent or peer involvement.
-Speeches are to be no longer than two minutes in duration. - Speeches are to be free of gimmicks (for example, giveaways, lollies, costumes, banners, audience participation, impossible promises)

-- Speeches are to be given to the Year 5/Stage 3 supervisor after they have been written and may not be taken home - Candidates who breach these conditions may be disqualified (at the discretion of the Principal or delegate) from running for Minister.
+The following criteria for the speeches must be adhered to:

+- Speeches are to be written at school during the supervised session - Speeches are to be written on paper provided by the school - Speeches are to be written by the individual student candidate without parent or peer involvement.
+Speeches are to be no longer than two minutes in duration - Speeches are to be free of gimmicks (for example, giveaways, Iollies, costumes, banners, audience participation, impossible promises) - Speeches are to be given to the Year 5/Stage 3 supervisor after they have been written and may not be taken home - Candidates who breach these conditions may be disqualified (at the discretion of the Principal or delegate) from running for Minister.

-Week 5 Term 4 (Wednesday - Session 2 [and Session 3 if required]):
+Week 5 Term 4 (Day 2 - Session 2):